Kong/docs.konghq.com/app/plugins/ee-openid-connect.md

 - [Keycloak][keycloak]
 - [Microsoft Azure Active Directory v1][azurev1]
 - [Microsoft Azure Active Directory v2][azurev2]
-- Microsoft Live Connect
+- [Microsoft Live Connect][live]
 - [Okta][okta]
 - [OneLogin][onelogin]
 - [OpenAM][openam]
 - [Paypal][paypal]
 - [PingFederate][pingfederate]
-- [Salesfoce][salesforce]
+- [Salesforce][salesforce]
 - [Yahoo!][yahoo]

-As long as your provider supports OpenID Connect standards the plugin should work, even if it is not specifically tested against it.
+As long as your provider supports OpenID Connect standards (exposing a `{service_url}.well-known/openid-configuration` endpoint) the plugin should work, even if it is not specifically tested against it.
 Let us know if you want your provider to be tested and added to the list.

 <br />

 <div class="alert alert-warning">
   <strong>Enterprise-Only</strong> This plugin is only available with an
  Enterprise Subscription.
 </div>

 ----